 This paper is organized as follows.
-In next section we describe the environment where we focus our work; in section Service Design and Quality Assessment we examine the issues about evaluating end-to-end convergent services over heterogeneous networks and in section CONE we present the tool.
-Finally, in the last section, we draw some conclusions.
+In the next section we describe the environment where we focus our work; in section Service Design and Quality Assessment we examine the issues about evaluating end-to-end convergent services over heterogeneous networks; in section Evaluation Tool we present the tool and in section Simulation Distance we describe a method for measuring the simulation distance.
+Finally, in the last section, we draw some considerations.